segarciat/python-tutorial/04-Numbers-and-Math/Numbers-and-Math.md

 ## The `math` module

-Python does not have a built-in for every operations.
-However, its functionality can be extended through *modules*.
+Python does not have a built-in function for every operation.
+However, Python is built to be extended.
+One way to extend Python is through modules, which are created by using core Python features.
 A **module** is a file containing Python definitions and statements.
 For our purposes, a module provides access to other symbols representing variables and functions.

-One useful module related to numerics is the `math` module.
+Of immediate interest is the `math` module, which defines names for variables and functions that are commonly used.
 To use the functionality in a module, we must *import the module* by using the `import` statement together with the name of the module.
 A best practice is to place `import` statements at the very top of a Python script.

 Let's briefly start the REPL by running the `python` command in the terminal: